SamirRodrigues/DinoRun/README.md

 # DinoRun
-may change this name to "É uma cilada dino"
+may change this name to "É uma cilada dino" or "É cilada dino"

 Aquarium Project